2qx/unspent/packages/app/src/routes/+page.md

 <title>Unspent Phi</title>
 </svelte:head>

-# How-To Unspent Your Coins
+# How-To `Unspent`

->   Rich people get money and don't spend it.
+>   **Get money and don't spend it.**

-If a rich person is defined as someone who made money and didn't spend it, then the goal of this tool is to make **everyone rich**.
-It works by giving anyone in the world access to a method to save money for regular distribution over a long period of time.
+The goal of this app is to let anyone in the world save money for regular distribution over a long period of time.
 The core feature is a trustless irrevocable contract that anyone can customize, publish and fund themselves.

 There are no fiat prices, no markets.
 Nothing is traded.
 All contracts are single party.
 Contracts do not co-mingle funds, nor do they rely on outside data.